Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

    The above Graphs indicate that Texas, California, Florida, New York, and Illinois are the states from which the majority of the tweets supporting the Republican Party originate(in descending order)

   <li><h4>Removed vs verified vs non-verfied</h4></li>
   While checking the number of verified accounts we came across something interesting.
 Many of the accounts from which we had collected tweets earlier were not available.
-This is because those accounts were either banned(by Twitter) or deactivated.
+This is because those accounts were either suspended or banned(by Twitter) or deactivated.
 This suggests that a good number of accounts that tweeted about the elections were actually fake bots that were designed to spread propaganda to potentially skew the election towards one of the candidates.
 These accounts according to some media-outlets may have been used by different countries to sow discord during the election.

 This article here goes into more detail: